jbock-java/zerobuilder/README.md

 ### Non goals

-* Zerobuilder does not generate the <em>class files of</em> data objects, like beans or immutable objects.
+* Zerobuilder does not generate the <em>classes of</em> data objects, like beans or immutable objects.
-  Instead, zerobuilder can be combined with tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) (more about this [here](values.md)) and [derive4j](https://github.com/derive4j/derive4j).
+  Instead, it can be combined with tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) (more about this [here](values.md)) and [derive4j](https://github.com/derive4j/derive4j).